-New to peer to peer lending?
-It’s actually a process that has been around for nearly 15 years in the U.S. and has continued to grow in that time.
-It’s a way for borrowers access competitive rates outside the traditional bank lending model.
+New to peer-to-peer lending?
+It’s a type of lending that has been around for over 15 years in the U.S. and has continued to grow in that time.
+It’s a way for borrowers to access competitive rates outside the traditional bank lending model.

-On top of that, there are reputable P2P lenders across industries.
-That means better diversification amongst personal loans, business loans, and even commercial real estate projects.
+On top of that, there are reputable lenders across industries.
+That means better diversification among unsecured personal loans, business loans, and even commercial real estate projects.

-Let’s jump in and find out how P2P loans work and who are the best P2P lenders out there today.
+Let’s jump in and find out how peer-to-peer lending works and who are the best P2P lenders out there today.

-Peer to peer loans take online lending to the next level, directly pairing borrowers with investors in a virtual platform.
-It’s a unique alternative to traditional banking and often comes with lower rates for borrowers and higher yields for investors.
+Peer-to-peer (P2P) lending takes online lending to the next level, directly pairing lenders and borrowers in a virtual platform.
+It’s a unique alternative to traditional banking and frequently comes with lower interest rates for borrowers and higher yields for investors.

-P2P lending cuts out a lot of the costs generally associated with taking out loans through a bank.
-There are no physical branches to support and staffing is generally a much less substantial expense for P2P companies.
+Peer-to-peer lending cuts out many of the costs typically associated with taking out loans through a bank.
+There are no physical branches to support, and staffing is generally a much less substantial expense for P2P lending companies.

 From the borrower’s perspective, the application process starts much of the same way as any other loan process.
-Most P2P lenders allow for a prequalification that only requires a soft credit pull, giving you an idea of what kind of loan you could qualify for and with what terms.
-At this point, you’re also given a loan grade, which classifies your application as a risk rating.
+Most peer-to-peer lending platforms allow for prequalification that only requires a soft credit pull.
+This gives you an idea of what kind of personal loan you could qualify for and with what terms.
+At this point, the lending platform gives you a loan grade, which classifies your application as a risk rating.

 You’ll need to submit information to verify your application, like proof of income and any other documentation required by the lender.
-It then goes to underwriting and you’ll receive an official loan agreement outlining the details of the loan, including rates, terms, and your repayment responsibilities.
+It then goes to underwriting and you’ll receive an official loan agreement.
+The agreement will outline the details of the loan, including rates, terms, and your repayment responsibilities.